 Scholarly Commons Citation

 Henning, Kristin N., "Criminalizing Normal Adolescent Behavior in Communities of Color: The Role of Prosecutors in Juvenile Justice Reform" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1009.
+1009.